ksaluja15/galada/_posts/Detection_classification_metrics/2020-12-20-detection_metrics.markdown

 {% endhighlight %}
 $$ AP = \int_0^1 P(r) \,dr$$

-Here is an example of a PR curve

 ![]({{site.baseurl}}/img/pr.png)

-We can use the standard sklearn package to compute the AUC (area under the curve), or we can use other approximations to compute the area.
+We can use the standard sklearn package to compute the AUC (area under the curve), or we can approximate the area, as shown in the figure above.

 Mean Average Precision (mAP) is the mean of AP for all classes.